 - Co-counsel in a federal civil rights action by a police sergeant which led to the fall of the Baltimore City Police Commissioner in 1998.

-- Successful representation of former undisputed World Heavyweight Boxing Champion Riddick Bowe in numerous civil and criminal matters spanning a decade including a 2003 acquittal in Prince George's County, Maryland and a federal lawsuit against his former manger, Rock Newman.
+- Successful representation of former undisputed World Heavyweight Boxing Champion Riddick Bowe in numerous civil and criminal matters spanning a decade including a 2003 acquittal in Prince George's County, Maryland and a federal lawsuit against his former manager, Rock Newman.

 - Successful representation of an ex-NBA basketball player and his wife in a federal criminal fraud investigation and prosecution in U.S. District Court, Greenbelt, Maryland.
 All fraud charges dismissed.

 - Successfully represented multiple clients in regulatory actions by the Commodity Futures Trading Commission (CFTC) in United States District Court in Washington, D.C.

 - Successfully represented clients in regulatory actions by the Securities and Exchange Commission (SEC).